Ornish Helped Wilma Undo Her Heart Disease

 With the help of the Beebe Healthcare dietitian, Deb Dobies, and chef, Miguel Cuevas, individuals are given information that can help them stick with their nutrition plans even through the holidays and while on vacation.

-“At first, I was like a fish out of water on the program, but now I feel good about myself and what I’ve accomplished,” Wilma said.
+“At first, I was like a fish out of water in the program, but now I feel good about myself and what I’ve accomplished,” Wilma said.
 “My cholesterol has dropped from 249 down to 124 and I was able to eliminate my cholesterol medication, which was my original goal when I started the program.
-I’ve also lost weight and decreased the inflammation in my body by 80 percent.”
+I’ve also lost weight and decreased the inflammation in my body by 80 %t.”